Personal information is information that identifies a person (that is you).

 We may also collect information from:

-We primarily use the information we collect for complaint management and investigation, membership, promotion of the IFSO Scheme, and reporting.
+The main use of information we collect is for complaint management and investigation, membership, promotion of the IFSO Scheme, and reporting.

 We may also use your personal information to:

-If you have made a complaint about your financial service provider, we will need to disclose personal information to investigate and resolve it.
-Transparency is important to promote natural justice.
+If you have made a complaint about your financial service provider, we will need to disclose (give) personal information in order to investigate and resolve it.
+Giving us all the information about your complaint is important for us to make the right decision. .
 If there is sensitive information that you do not want us to disclose to the financial service provider, please let us know.

-We may need to disclose identifiable personal information to trusted service providers to help us with our activities, like running our IT systems, conducting surveys, or providing us with professional advice.
+We may need to supply personal information that could identify you to trusted service providers to help us with our activities, like running our IT systems, conducting surveys, or providing us with professional advice.

 In some situations, we are required by law to pass on information about a financial service provider to a regulator or enforcement agency.
 The information provided may include information about a complaint.

-We check that our processes, systems, and practices to ensure we are meeting our obligations to you.
+We check that our processes, systems, and practices meet our responsibilities to you.

-We invest in our data and information technology systems and monitor our processes to ensure we securely and confidentially manage your information and promote your privacy.
+We invest in our data and information technology systems and monitor our processes to make sure we securely and confidentially manage your information and promote your privacy.

 We get independent assurance from time to time about our systems and practices.